-Contact your supplier if the cause cannot be identified.
+Contact Yaskawa or a Yaskawa representative if the cause cannot be identified.

-Installation, maintenance, inspection and servicing must be performed only by authorized personnel familiar with installation, adjustment and maintenance of AC drives.
+Installation, maintenance, inspection, and service must be performed only by authorized personnel familiar installation, adjustment, and maintenance of drives.

 Do not perform work on the drive while wearing loose clothing, jewelry, or without eye protection.